dionephy/Wysg.Musm/Wysg.Musm.LlmDataBuilder/docs/README.md

 1. **Input cannot be empty or whitespace** - You must provide an input value with actual content (leading/trailing spaces are automatically trimmed)
 2. **Output cannot be empty or whitespace** - You must provide an output value with actual content (leading/trailing spaces are automatically trimmed)
 3. **Prompt cannot be empty** - Required when calling the API
-4. **Applied Prompt Numbers must be valid integers** - If provided, they must be comma-separated numbers
+4. **Applied Prompt Numbers must be valid numbers** - If provided, they must be comma-separated numbers (supports both integers and decimals, e.g., 1,2,3 or 1.1,1.2,2.1)
 5. **Automatic trimming** - All text inputs are automatically trimmed of leading/trailing whitespace before saving

 ## Technical Details